This post may contain affiliate links. We earn a commission when using these links. Learn more

 - Android tablets

-Again, there are some points even mobile users will need to be aware of to ensure uninterrupted viewing.
+However, there are some caveats that even mobile users will need to be aware of to ensure uninterrupted viewing.
 The main one is that mobile devices are required to ‘check in’ every 30 days with the designated home network.

-This does mean that anyone who is away from home for longer than 30 days will likely be unable to continue accessing Hulu + Live TV on mobile devices.
+In other words, anyone away from home for longer than 30 days will likely be unable to continue accessing Hulu Live TV on mobile devices.

 Checking in is fairly simple to do as it just requires the subscriber to open the app on a mobile device when connected to the home network.
 At which point, the 30-day limit starts again.

-Another, but expected restriction, is that mobile devices can only access live TV while connected within the United States.
+Another, but to be expected restriction, is that mobile devices can only access live TV while connected within the United States.
+This is not an unusual limitation, with most live TV providers only allowing access while the user is located in the U.S.

 Using Hulu with a VPN

-Due to the reliance on a connection to a designated home network, subscribers also cannot access Hulu + Live TV on a living room device when using a VPN.
+Due to the need to be connected to a designated home network, subscribers also cannot access Hulu Live TV on a living room device when using a virtual private network (VPN).

-Anytime the Wi-Fi network deviates from the designated home network, the Hulu app will display a warning explaining that the service cannot be used until the device has reconnected to the home network.
+Each time Hulu Live TV registers a living room device as connected to a Wi-Fi network (other than the designated home network), the Hulu app will display a warning explaining that the service cannot be accessed until the device reconnects to the previously assigned network.

-This does not affect the use of a VPN on a mobile devices as mobile devices are permitted to connect to Hulu in locations outside the home.
-Although, subscribers may run into issues if they try to access the mobile app while having been continuously connected to a VPN for longer than 30 days.
+Again, this VPN restriction does not affect mobile devices as they are generally permitted to connect to Hulu Live TV in locations that are outside the home area.
+However, subscribers may run into issues if they try to access the mobile app while having been continuously connected to a VPN for longer than 30 days.

-If you’re moving home then you will need to access live TV from a different network.
-To overcome this, Hulu does allow subscribers to change their designated home network to a new one.
-By changing the designated network, the previous one loses its compatibility with living room devices.
+If moving home, then you will need to access live TV from a different network.
+To overcome this, Hulu allows subscribers to change their designated home network to a new one.
+However, by changing the designated network, the previous one loses its compatibility with living room devices.

-To avoid subscribers abusing this feature, Hulu technically only allows subscribers to change the designated home network four times within a 12-month period.
-However, this is not an absolute limit as the company does say those who run out of available home network changes can reach out to Hulu and they may be able to help.
-Needless to say, additional changes will then be at the mercy of Hulu and evaluated on an individual basis.
+To avoid subscribers abusing this feature, Hulu Live TV only allows subscribers to change their designated home network four times within a 12-month period.
+This is not an absolute limit as the company does state that, when a subscriber runs out of available home network changes, they can reach out to Hulu for help with any further changes.
+Therefore, additional changes are at the mercy of Hulu and evaluated on an individual basis.

-Subscribers can change their Home network to a new one by opening the app on a living room device after connecting to the new network and selecting the “Yes, make this location my home” option when the warning is shown.
+To change a Home network to a new one, subscribers simply need to open the Hulu app on a living room device after connecting to the new network.
+At which point, a prompt (shown in the image at the top of the article) will be visible.
+Simply selecting the “Yes, make this location my home” option when the warning is shown will complete the home area network change.

-Alternatively, subscribers can also change their home network by heading to the “Manage Your Account” section via a web browser and choosing the “Set or Change Home” option under “Privacy and “Settings.”
+Alternatively, subscribers can also change their home network by heading to the “Manage Your Account” section in a web browser and choosing the “Set or Change Home” option under “Privacy and “Settings.”
+Again, changing the home network using this method will depend on the device, as Hulu does not allow home network changes to be performed while connected to a mobile network.
+This includes non-mobile devices using a mobile hotspot to connect to the internet.

-Here’s a reminder of the devices you can and cannot stream through when away from the home network:
+Below is a final reminder of the devices you can and cannot stream Hulu Live TV on when away from the home network: